Razvan03/EEG-DL/README.md

 Learning rate is  3.125e-06
 ```

-The trained CNN that resulted from the iterations above is available [here](https://github.com/Razvan03/EEG-DL/tree/master/Saved_Files):
+The Summary and Checkpoints Files of the trained model will be saved [here](https://github.com/Razvan03/EEG-DL/tree/master/Saved_Files):

 ## Conclusion
 The output of my main-CNN is showing that the model is learning, but the performance is not ideal.
 The training accuracy reaches 1.0, which suggests that the model is overfitting the training data.
 The testing accuracy, on the other hand, is quite low, fluctuating between around 0.47 and 0.52.